johjor/Python_Course_2025/README.md

 # The source and structure of data

-The data used in this project was initially downloaded from kaggle.
+The data used in this project was initially downloaded from kaggle with Kagglehub API.
 The downloading process is further explained in the file: download_kaggle_dataset.ipynb.

-**The data reflects a collection of metadata from 1050 movies from from 1936 to 2020.**
+**The data reflects a collection of metadata from 1500 movies from from 1936 to 2020.**

 # The organization of this repository
 * /data stores .csv files containing data used in this project